RoseTHERESA/definitions-august-26-2015/README.md

 ###11.
 AJAX
 #####Asynchronous Javascript And XML
 Makes it possible to GET data from a server without refreshing the page.
-Being asynchronous, all requests include callbacks.
+Being asynchronous, AJAX requests include callbacks.
 In other words, AJAX methods are all higher order functions.